OlgaAlto/Life-expectancy-analysis/README.md

 # Life-expectancy-analysis

 The idea of analysis: predict life expectancy.
-For this, regression methods such as logical regression and Lasso were used.
+For this, regression methods such as linear regression and Lasso were used.

 Using cross validation methods, prediction accuracy has been improved.